 Amy Mitton holds a Bachelor of Science degree in education from Southwest Texas State University and a master’s degree in library science from Sam Houston State University.
 After teaching elementary students for eleven years, Mrs. Mitton discovered her passion for connecting students with books they enjoy and helping them develop a love for reading.
 She served as a librarian in both elementary and high schools before coming to Cypress Christian School.
 Mrs. Mitton has two daughters who attend CCS.

 The Cypress Christian School library services the needs of our K-12 students.
 Students engage in checking out books, enjoying story time with the librarian, receiving assistance with research and learning how to use the library and online catalog system.
 Throughout the year, library activities include book fairs, author visits and other reading incentive programs.

-Students in grades 4-8 participate in the Accelerated Reader program.
+Students in grades 6-8 participate in the Accelerated Reader program.
 This program encourages reading by awarding points.
 Points are earned after taking online tests based on books that have been read.
-In elementary school, students earn a prize from the librarian for meeting their quarterly AR goal.
 Parents can log in to Accelerated Reader Home Connect to check student progress on AR using their child’s AR log in.

 The library uses the Follett Destiny Catalog System.
 Students can use the catalog from home or school to search for books, place books on hold, and create book lists which aid in research.
 Students may log in using their school computer login and password.